Andrettin/Wyrmsun/readme.txt

 * Editor
 - The grand strategy battle AI is now available for selection in the editor.

+* Grand Strategy
+- Fixed issue which caused technologies to not be properly applied when playing grand strategy battles.

 * Items
 - Fixed an issue which caused an item to lose its name after loading a saved game.